2017 was a busy year for Apple, with the launch of the 10th-anniversary iPhone X and new iPhone 8, new iPads and a slew of new Macs.

 In April 2017 Apple broke its silence and discussed the Pro's future with a small group of journalists, first apologising for the lack of updates and then acknowledging that the trashcan design didn't work out the way it had hoped.
 The triangular structure that hides inside the cylinder was designed with the thermal requirements of twin-GPU setups in mind, but the industry went in a different direction; most pro users prefer to use a single more powerful GPU, something that the Mac Pro cannot cope with.
 And so the machine ended up being very difficult to upgrade.

 Apple is working on what sounds like a radical redesign of its Mac Pro line.
-Until this appears (which will be 2018 at the earliest), the pricing/configurations on the current Pro range have been tweaked so you get more for your money, but it's still not a particularly appealing deal.
+Until this appears (this year, hopefully, although 2019 isn't beyond the realms of possibility), the pricing/configurations on the current Pro range was tweaked so you get more for your money, but it's still not a particularly appealing deal.

 When?
-We think WWDC 2018 is most likely, but some pundits believe it could be late 2018 or even early 2019
+We think WWDC 2018 is most likely for an unveiling, but some pundits believe it could be late 2018 or even early 2019 before we see the Mac in the flesh

 Ah, Mac mini, where did it all go wrong?
 After being hobbled in 2014 by what can barely be considered an upgrade, Apple has left the Mini to fall fallow.
-Now we don't know whether 2017 will see a resurrection of its fortunes, but all here at Macworld are rooting for the little guy.
+Now we don't know whether 2018 will see a resurrection of its fortunes, but all here at Macworld are rooting for the little guy - and Apple has even said that the Mac mini is still important, so maybe there is a small chance it won't be forgotton in 2018.

 Read more in our new Mac mini rumours article.